 The administrators walk through and/or observe in classrooms frequently throughout the week.
 Administrators have observed the instructional emphasis on the Roosevelt strategic focus of discourse across the curriculum both verbally and in writing.
-For the 2021-22 school year, the specific target is discourse in oral language, writing, and math with an emphasis on English Learners and integrated small group work which is supported by school-wide PD from Teachers College Reading and Writing Workshop and UCLA CGI Workshop.
+For the 2022-23 school year, the specific target is discourse in oral language, writing, and math with an emphasis on strategic instruction for English Learners.
+This emphasis is supported by school-wide PD from Teachers College Reading and Writing Workshop and UCLA CGI Workshop.
 Additionally, teachers are integrating social justice standards into curricular areas and during SEL time.
 During classroom observations, administrators also take note of classroom management strategies, classroom environment, (teacher tone), thoughtful lesson preparation, and student engagement.
 Teachers are provided with notes from the administrators regarding these observations and walk throughs.
 Teacher evaluations are conducted every five years and over the past 3 years, over 24 evaluations were completed.
 District leadership, including school board members are invited to attend walk throughs and observations at their convenience.